 Obviously, our results will also be significant on a larger, oceanic scale.

-The Mission includes 7 collaborative projects with about 40 Partners and more than 250 participants.
+The Mission includes 7 collaborative projects with 28 research institutions and more than 280 participants.
 It will identify the various human use and planning scenarios in selected marine ecosystems and assess basin scale functionality and remote impacts thereon.

 Map of project areas in the Baltic Sea area, © J. Greinert